Aeldrion/Iris/README.md

 This function is also highly versatile, using scoreboard information to determine the parameters of the raycast:

+Basic parameters:
-`$vertical_count retina`: Number of raycasts to run with vertical offset.
+`$vertical_count retina`: # of raycasts to run with vertical offset.
 Defaults to 1.
-`$horizontal_count retina`: Number of raycasts to run with horizontal offset.
+`$horizontal_count retina`: # of raycasts to run with horizontal offset.
 Defaults to 1.
     (ex: setting `$vertical_count` to 2 and `$horizontal_count` to 3 would create a 2x3 grid of raycasts).
-`$center_count retina`: Number of extra raycasts to run exactly aligned to the crosshair.
+`$center_count retina`: # of extra raycasts to run exactly aligned to the crosshair.
 Defaults to 0.
-`$offset retina`: How many degrees apart each raycast in a multi-raycast should be spaced.
+`$offset retina`: Angle of spacing (in degrees) between each raycast in a multi-raycast.
 Defaults to 5.

+ Randomization:
 `$spread_enabled_global retina`: Enables/disables random spread on ALL multi-raycasts.
 No effect on single raycasts.
 Defaults to 1.
-`$spread_enabled_local retina`: Enables/disables random spread on THIS raycast (single or multi!)
+`$spread_enabled_local retina`: Enables/disables random spread on THIS raycast (single or multi!).
+Defaults to 0.
-`$spread_min retina`: For single raycasts, determines
+`$spread_min retina` & `$spread_max retina`: Defaults to 10.
+    Single raycasts -> Min/max number of *degrees* to randomly offset this raycast.
+    Multi raycasts -> Min/max *multiplier* of `$offset retina`.
+10–1 scale. (ie: 20 would mean a x2 multiplier)

+Visuals: (applies to all raycasts done by the *entity*) `<executing entity> retina.show_particle`: Enables/disables showing a particle at the *endpoint* of the raycast.
+`<executing entity> retina.show_particle`: Enables/disables showing a line of particles along the *path* of the raycast.

 ### Display particle